-Organizers from a dozen labor film festivals across six countries will gather October 13-15 in Washington DC for the fifth annual Conference of Labor Film Festival Organizers.
-The gathering is hosted by the DC Labor Film Festival, which will be joined by the Construir Cine Labor Festival (Buenos Aires, Argentina), the Dublin Labor Film Festival (Ireland), the Haifa International Labor Film Festival (Israel), the Korean Labor Film Festival, May Day Workers Film Festival (San Diego, CA), Muestra de Cine y Trabajo (Madrid, Spain), the Rochester (NY) Labor Film Series, the San Francisco LaborFest, Santa Fe Labor Film Festival, Workers Unite Film Festival (New York City) and the nascent West Virginia Labor Film Festival.
-The gathering’s chief purpose is to continue to build the global labor film festival movement by improving existing festivals, supporting new festivals and finding and screening the best labor films worldwide.
-The group will also plan for the fourth Global Labor Film Festival in May 2016 (see story below on the 2015 GLFF)
+Organizers from a dozen labor film festivals across six countries gathered October 13-15 in Washington DC for the fifth annual Conference of Labor Film Festival Organizers. (click here for the conference program, which includes contact info for all participants) The gathering was hosted by the DC Labor Film Festival, which was joined by the Construir Cine Labor Festival (Buenos Aires, Argentina), the Dublin Labor Film Festival (Ireland), the Haifa International Labor Film Festival (Israel), the Korean Labor Film Festival, May Day Workers Film Festival (San Diego, CA), Muestra de Cine y Trabajo (Madrid, Spain), the Rochester (NY) Labor Film Series, the San Francisco LaborFest, Santa Fe Labor Film Festival, and the Workers Unite Film Festival (New York City).
+The gathering’s chief purpose was to continue to build the global labor film festival movement by improving existing festivals, supporting new festivals and finding and screening the best labor films worldwide.
+The group also began planning for the fourth Global Labor Film Festival in May 2016 (see story below on the 2015 GLFF)

 HELP BUILD THE DATABASE!
 The Database is a handy resource for labor film festival programmers and anyone interested in films about work, workers and worker’s issues.We’re constantly updating the database with films new and old and welcome your suggestions for additions to the Labor Film Database; please click here to submit them for consideration.